BirdeeHub/ExampleKotlinPluginLoader/README.md

 Goodbye!
 ```

+The 2nd line is the directory or file it looks for plugins at

+The 3rd line is printed by the plugin when the plugin's launchPlugin(api: MyAPI) is called.
+It calls api.test(), which calls test() defined in MyAPIobj, passed as MyAPI

+The 4th line is printed when we call plugin.test()

-The 4th line is a randomly generated UUID for referencing the test plugin.
+The 5th line is a randomly generated UUID for referencing the test plugin.

+The 6th line is the list of all UUIDs for all plugins loaded.